My water

 Check your water meter regularly to monitor and understand how much water your household is using.

-This will help you to respond quickly to water leaks and prevent water loss and damage.
+This will help you respond quickly to water leaks and prevent water loss and damage.

 Property owners are also responsible for the pipes and fittings connected to the meter tail on the property side of the meter.